Chase-A-C/LifeCycle-osTicket-Project/README.md

 ---------------------------------------------------------------------------------------------------

-Side note: Mistakes I made and though may needed fixed
+Side note: Mistakes I made and thought may needed fixed

  I felt I hadn't gone into enough depth in the resolution and updated the message with a edit to the message
 ![image alt](https://github.com/Chase-A-C/LifeCycle-osTicket-Project/blob/67b8ddab2d82b1205f12fb39d22213c6a71904ee/projecthoto11.5.png)